nusmodifications/nusmods/www/README.md

 Mobile browsers:

-- iOS 9 and above
+- iOS 10 and above
 - Chrome Mobile last two versions

+We try not to break iOS 9 (ie. display white screen of death or use unsupported APIs), but we don't guarantee the page will be appear exactly the same as in more modern browsers.

 ## Contributing